MicrosoftDocs/Managed-Desktop/managed-desktop/working-with-managed-desktop/recover-devices.md

 The following table describes:

 - The information and files that are kept after Autopilot Refresh.
-- The information and files that aren't after Autopilot Refresh.
+- The information and files that aren't kept after Autopilot Refresh.

 | Kept after Autopilot Refresh | Not kept after Autopilot Refresh |
 | ----- | ----- |